runemadsen/printingcode.runemadsen.com/index.md

 ### Class Overview

-* Homework design critique: Neighbour explains
+* Homework design critique
+* Code and logic example: Not using the same grid module twice
 * Lecture: **[Dynamic Logos](/lecture-logo)**
+* Introduction to underscore.js

 ### Assignment for next week